iolivia/iolivia.me/src/pages/posts/24-hours-of-rust-game-dev/index.md

 I did a little research on Rust game engines and was left with two main contenders: Piston and ggez.
 I tried both in a previous small project and I ended up going with ggez because it seemed easier to use for a small 2D game.
 Piston's modularity seemed a bit unapproachable from a beginner's point a few.

-### The game
+## The basic game design
 I then spent a bit of time thinking about the game.

-In terms of entities we would probably have:
-* Floor
-* Person (the tennis players basically, but maybe in the future also coaches)
-* Tennis court

-In terms of mechanics we'd need to:
-* be able to build entities (some sort of build mode)
-* be able to render said entities
-* be able to assign people to courts and have them play

-And eventually:
-* money
-* skills
-* different types of courts
-* ...
+The first step would be to have some floor on the screen, then some people, then some courts.
+Eventually, we'll need to assign people to courts, have them move there and waaay in the future, the people would have skills which would improve the more they play.
+There would need to be a sort of build mode so you can add people and courts and eventually all this would cost money.

 At this point I felt like I had enough ideas to start coding. (being PM and dev is quite fun!
 I'd still rather have a PM though ..)